LennyDuan/ProgrammingNotebook/node/javascript/prototype.md

 console.log(o.name);
 // -> 'a'
 // Is there an 'name' own property on o?
-Yes, and its value is 1.
+Yes, and its value is 'a' .

 console.log(o.b); // 2
 // Is there a 'b' own property on o?
 Yes, and its value is 2.